christiskatsouris/Nonstationary/README.md

 ## References

+- Ayinla, A. S. (2018).
+Why Segregating Cointegration Test?.
+American Journal of Applied Mathematics and Statistics, 6(4), 121-125.
 - Ahmad, A. H., Aworinde, O. B., & Martin, C. (2015).
 Threshold cointegration and the short-run dynamics of twin deficit hypothesis in African countries.
 The Journal of Economic Asymmetries, 12(2), 80-91.
 - Balke, N. S., & Fomby, T. B. (1997).
 Threshold cointegration.
 International economic review, 627-645.
 - Corbae, D., & Ouliaris, S. (1988).
 Cointegration and tests of purchasing power parity.
 The Review of Economics and Statistics, 508-511.